Last updated on December 5, 2020

 The sun’s retreat behind the hardwood hills enhanced the sacred silence as the wind increased its playful mood snatching snow from laden branches and tossing it over me with obvious pleasure.
 I prayed, “Stay with me Lord; tell me things for I love to hear your voice in the silence of your presence.
 Dearest Mother, cover me and be a mother to me in my sorrow, for I am constantly in need of your love, constantly weak.
 Ask Jesus to change my heart to be more like his.”

 My hunger for a meal intensified along the 5km stretch to Dee’s cabin with nightfall closing in.
 I only brought water, a little cheese, bread and an orange.
 Never have I travelled outside fasting.
 But never have I travelled like this on Ash Wednesday.
 This hunger generated by sweat and fatigue would be satisfied partially.
 Yet, to be alone with Christ in my need was the real purpose of being out here.

 The last downhill bend carried me to Dee’s where only darkness and silence rested.
 Only two skiers used the trail today and they were long gone.

-I fetched wood from the box outside watching the rays of my headlamp bounce off snowflakes falling more vigorously.
-Dark silence held my heart in a brief thanksgiving.
+Fetching wood from the box outside and watching the rays of my headlamp bounce off snowflakes falling more vigorously amid the dark silence held my heart in a moment of thanksgiving.